pelloaspuru/electricity_reguant/README.md

-# ioplutonotebooks
+# Pluto notebooks for the Electricy Markets crash course by Mar Reguant.
-Pluto.jl notebooks about empirical industrial organization
+Pluto.jl notebooks about electricity markets.
+CEMFI Summer School 2021